SIM Card Viruses: How To Tell If Your SIM card Is Infected And What To Do

 5. Reboot your Android device

-6. Restart the phone in Safe Mode (hold down the power button until the screen goes off, then press and hold volume up button)
+6. Restart the phone in Safe Mode (hold down the power button until the screen goes off, then press and hold the volume up button)

 How To Remove SIM Card Virus From iPhone